 Accessibility in education refers to giving all students the same access to educational experiences, services, and information regardless of whether they have a disability or not.

-Learn why accessibility matters and how Lightspeed is supporting districts in their accessibility compliance efforts.
+Learn why accessibility in education matters and how Lightspeed is supporting districts in their accessibility compliance efforts.

 As learning has become more and more digitized, accessibility concerns have moved beyond physical spaces and are now focused on ensuring websites, tools, and technologies are designed and developed so that people with disabilities can use them.